 The result of the application is:

-The new data is ingested into the Spark database.
+The new data is ingested into the Apollo database.

 A new dataset is created with access to previously ingested data and the newly extended datasets.